Attending the 2018 Lovelace Colloquim in Sheffield

 I woke up at 7:30am the next day, left the lodge at 9am to leisurely stroll over to the venue, whilst enjoying the sights of the town.
 At the venue I got my name sticker - that I forever stuck to my laptop!
 I also got a freebie bold set of - colourful - Google sunglasses.

-The conference talks were held at a lovely lecture theatre with beautiful stained glass windows and a design at the entrance also (photo below), where I enjoyed a variety of interesting talks about careers and fields of study.
+The conference talks were held at a lovely lecture theatre with beautiful stained glass windows and a design at the entrance also (photo at bottom), where I enjoyed a variety of interesting talks about careers and fields of study.

 The key-note speaker, Tanja Lichtensteiger, gave an amazing talk about her background, career, and upbringing.
 I appreciated the personality in the presentation as she also talked about her other interests and hobbies.
 There was a wonderful panel at the end with inspiring individuals in tech and each panel member invested their time answering questions with their insightful experiences.